devbisme/kinparse/README.rst

     :target: https://travis-ci.com/xesscorp/kinparse

 This is a parser for KiCad schematic netlist files that are output by EESCHEMA.
-Just pass the `parse_netlist()` function a file containing a netlist and it will deliver a `pyparsing object <https://pypi.python.org/pypi/pyparsing>`_ containing all the netlist's information.
+Just pass a file containing a netlist to the `parse_netlist()` function and it will deliver a `pyparsing object <https://pypi.python.org/pypi/pyparsing>`_ containing all the netlist's information.

 * Free software: MIT license
 * Documentation: http://xesscorp.github.io/kinparse